automl/pynisher/README.md

 However, passing a memory limit on mac is still possible but may not do anything useful or even raise an error.

-3. Limiting memory on Windows is done with the library `pywin32`.
-There seems to be installation issues when instead of using `conda install <x>`, you use `pip install <x>` inside a conda environment, specifically only with `Python 3.8` and `Python 3.9`.
-The workaround is to instead install `pywin32` with conda, which can be done with `pip uninstall pywin32; conda install pywin32`.
-Please see this [issue](https://github.com/mhammond/pywin32/issues/1865) for updates.

-4. Due to how multiprocessing pickling protocols work and were updated, `@limit(...)` does not work for your Mac/Windows.
+3. This is something due to how multiprocessing pickling protocols work, hence `@limit(...)` does not work for your Mac/Windows.
 Please use the `Pynisher` method of limiting resources in this case.
 (Technically this is supported for Mac Python 3.7 though).
-This is likely due to the default `spawn` context for Windows and Mac, while for Linux, the `fork` context seems to work.
+This is likely due to the default `spawn` context for Windows and Mac but using other available methods on Mac also seems to not work.
+For Linux, the `fork` and `forkserver` context seems to work.

 #### Parameters